deeptii-20/cse-490g1-final-project/README.md

 ### Experiments

 For our experiments, we experimented with changing our batch sizes, epochs, learning rate, and weight decay to improve our test accuracies.
-We gathered the user data for our experiments through running `create_spotify_dataset.py` for different Spotify users.
+As a reminder, we gathered the user data for our experiments through running `create_spotify_dataset.py` for different Spotify users.
 We then ran our experiments by running `main.py`, which:

-   1. Loaded and processed the training and testing data from `spotify_dataset.csv` through invoking `process_data.py` (see processing procedure defined in Processing Data subsection)
+   1. Loaded and processed the training and testing data from `spotify_dataset.csv` through invoking `process_data.py`.

-   2. Initialized the parameters (train and test batch sizes, feature size, epochs, learning rate, weight decay, and test accuracy/loss printing interval) and the Adam optimizer
+   2. Initialized the parameters and the Adam optimizer

    3. Created and trained the model through invoking `network.py`.
 When training, per epoch it prints out the test loss for each batch along with the average test loss and test accuracy.

-   4. Generated the top ten song recommendations per user through sorting the predicted scores for each track (selecting the top ten songs with the highest predicted scores)
+   4. Generated the top ten song recommendations per user by selecting the top ten songs with the highest scores predicted by the model

 Our worst model had batch sizes of 512, 20 epochs, a learning rate of 0.1, and a weight decay of 0.0005, as this had a final epoch test accuracy of 26%.